Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 1. When creating Share extensions you should specify the new `module.share.version.min` and `module.share.version.max` properties (in the `module.properties` file for the module).
 These specify the minimum and maximum versions of Share required by the module.
 If these properties are not satisfied, Share will fail to start.
 Legacy extensions that instead specify `module.repo.version.min` and `module.repo.version.max` would have those values compared with the Share version.
 Note that from version 5.1 and above it is possible for the Platform and Share to have different version numbers, so Share extensions should ideally use the specific `module.share.version.min` and `module.share.version.max` properties.
 2. The `module.properties` file can contain `module.depends.(id_of_module)` to specify the presence and version of a required module.
 Note that for Share extensions only the presence of a module can be checked for, so version information (if supplied) will be ignored.
 This is a small limitation for Share modules that will be removed in the future.
 3. Note that when MMT applies AMPs to WARS it is essentially an "install time" check.
 If the operation fails at that time this can be remedied and the AMP reapplied.
-With Simple Modules however, checks are made at run (load) time, that is, as Alfresco Content Services starts up.
+With Simple Modules however, checks are made at run (load) time, that is, as Content Services starts up.
 This means that if any version checks or module presence checks fail, Platform or Share will fail to start.

 ##### Simple JAR modules vs AMPs